thiyangt/seer/README.md

 **2. Calculate features based on the training period of time series.**

-`cal_features` function can be used to calculate relevant features.
+Our proposed framework operates on the features of the time series. `cal_features` function can be used to calculate relevant features for a given list of time series.

 ``` r
 library(tsfeatures)